1600–1650 in Western fashion: Simplicity of dress

 In Protestant and Catholic countries, attempts were made to simplify and reform the extravagances of dress.
-Louis XIII of France issued sumptuary laws in 1629 and 1633 that prohibited lace, gold trim and lavish embroidery for all but the highest nobility and restricting puffs, slashes and bunches of ribbon.
+Louis XIII issued sumptuary laws in 1629 and 1633 that prohibited lace, gold trim, and lavish embroidery for all but the highest nobility, and restricting puffs, slashes and bunches of ribbon.
 The effects of this reform effort are depicted in a series of popular engravings by Abraham Bosse.

 Puritan dress

 Puritans advocated a conservative form of fashionable attire, characterized by sadd colors and modest cuts.
 Gowns with low necklines were filled in with high-necked smocks and wide collars.
 Married women covered their hair with a linen cap, over which they might wear a tall black hat.
 Men and women avoided bright colours, shiny fabrics and over-ornamentation.

 Contrary to popular belief, most Puritans and Calvinists did not wear black for everyday, especially in England, Scotland and colonial America.
-Black dye was expensive, faded quickly and black clothing was reserved for the most formal occasions (including having one's portrait painted), for elders in a community and for those of higher rank.
+Black dye was expensive and faded quickly.
+Therefore, black clothing was generally reserved for the most formal occasions (including having one's portrait painted), for elders in a community and for those of higher rank.
 Richer puritans, like their Dutch Calvinist contemporaries, probably did wear it often but in silk, often patterned.
 Typical colours for most were brown, murrey (mulberry, a brownish-maroon), dull greens and tawny colours.
 Wool and linen were preferred over silks and satins, though Puritan women of rank wore modest amounts of lace and embroidery as appropriate to their station, believing that the various ranks of society were divinely ordained and should be reflected even in the most modest dress.
 William Perkins wrote "...that apparel is necessary for Scholar, the Tradesman, the Countryman, the Gentleman; which serveth not only to defend their bodies from cold, but which belongs also to the place, degree, calling, and condition of them all" (Cases of Conscience, 1616).

 Some Puritans rejected the long, curled hair as effeminate and favoured a shorter fashion which led to the nickname Roundheads for adherents of the English Parliamentary party but the taste for lavish or simple dress cut across both parties in the English Civil War.